suyashagno3/suyashagno3/README.md

 ### Hello there!! 👋
 I am a 2nd year Mechanical Undergraduate at IIT Jodhpur.
-My personal interest lies in Frontend Development.
+My personal interest lies in Frontend Web and App Development.
 I am also skilled in C++ and have basic knowledge of Data Structures and Algorithms.
-I am currently learning App Development using Flutter.
+For App Development I prefer Flutter.
 For Web Development my preferred language is Javascript.
 I try to learn and dive into new things.

 This is my Portfolio website - [Portfolio](https://suyashagno3.github.io/)